expandrew/ghost-aws-s3/README.md

 # ghost-aws-s3

-Slightly modified Version of [https://github.com/screenrev/ghost-s3](https://github.com/screenrev/ghost-s3) to allow Ghost (v0.4.2) to Store Media at Amazon S3.
+A fork of [a fork](https://github.com/kimar/ghost-aws-s3) of [screenrev/ghost-s3](https://github.com/screenrev/ghost-s3) to allow [Ghost](https://github.com/TryGhost/Ghost) to store media using Amazon S3.

+My fork adds compatibility with S3 for Ghost [v0.5.8](https://github.com/TryGhost/Ghost/releases/download/0.5.8/Ghost-0.5.8.zip).

-See [http://blog.kida.io/ghost-on-heroku/](http://blog.kida.io/ghost-on-heroku/) on how to integrate Ghost using Heroku and Amazon S3.
+See [http://blog.kida.io/ghost-on-heroku/](http://blog.kida.io/ghost-on-heroku/) for the original guide on how to integrate Ghost using Heroku and Amazon S3.

 ## Required dependencies